Powerlearnproject/se-assignment-day-2-git-and-github-architectPhilemon/README.md

 4:Pull Request Quality:
          Challenge: Pull requests that are too large or lack context can be difficult to review.
          Strategy: Keep pull requests small and focused, provide clear descriptions, and use templates to ensure necessary information is included.
+5:Understanding Git Commands:
+        Challenge: New users may find Git commands complex and intimidating.
+        Strategy: Use visual tools like GitHub Desktop, GitKraken, or integrated IDE tools to simplify Git operations.
+6: